The words ‘insider trading’ might conjure images of certain celebs behind bars … but do you really know what insider trading is?

 Though Nacchio argued that he truly believed that the company would be benefitting from big government contracts and was doing well, the judge disagreed.

-This Japanese financier and former head of the Murakami Fund and self-proclaimed corporate raider became famous for loading up on shares in corporations and then forcing them to increase value for shareholders.
+Then there’s this Japanese financier and former head of the Murakami Fund and self-proclaimed corporate raider.
+He became famous for loading up on shares in corporations and then forcing them to increase value for shareholders.

 However, in 2006 he was arrested for suspected insider trading.